 Another very notable feature of this camera is 16GB of built-in storage for storing videos locally; you can access those stored videos through the mobile app.
 This is a great feature for anyone worried about having their security videos processed or stored by third parties.
 Artificial intelligence built into the hub/base unit also responds quickly to identify and focus the picture on people as they enter the frame.

 The Eufycam 2 allows you to set activity zones, has a built-in 100dB siren, and is compatible with Apple Home Kit, Google Home Assistant, and Amazon Alexa.

 One last very notable feature: The rechargeable batteries are meant to last a full year between charges.

-Though this camera is built to withstand water exposure, it's not for places with the most extreme cold temperatures; its recommended range of operating temperatures is -4 to 122 degrees F. For a camera that can operate down to -40 degrees Fahrenheit, consider the Google Nest Cam IQ Outdoor.
+Though this camera is built to withstand water exposure, it's not for places with the most extreme cold temperatures; its recommended range of operating temperatures is -4 to 122 degrees F. Consider the Google Nest Cam IQ Outdoor for a camera that can operate down to -40 degrees Fahrenheit.

 Also, although we love this camera's built-in storage, you can get even more local storage space from the D-Link DCS-8300LH — as long as you're willing to provide a suitable microSD card.
 That camera accommodates cards of up to 256GB.

 Last but not least, it's worth noting that this camera is on the pricey end of things.